Are you pregnant and wondering what comes next? What you should do, and if your feelings are normal?

 - Wash all your baby’s sheets, blankets, and clothes.
 That will make them less likely to irritate their skin.

-- Make sure any Family and Medical Leave Act forms you need for work are completed and turned in.
+- Make sure any Family and Medical Leave Act or short-term disability forms you need for work are completed and turned in.

 - Buy any last minute baby items you didn’t receive from your shower or you don’t already have.

 - Put your swollen legs up and enjoy some time watching television or reading a book.